Mass grave: Graves at Kibbutz Nahshon

 After the Six-Day War in 1967, some 80 Egyptian soldiers were buried in a mass-grave in fields tended by kibbutz Nahshon.
 The field was later turned into a theme park called "Mini Israel".
 The commanders included 25 who burnt to death in a wild fire.
 An attempt to publish this information in the 1990s was forbidden by the military censor, but the suppression order was lifted in 2022.
 After publication in Israeli newspapers, Yedioth Ahronoth and Haaretz, Egyptian president Abdel Fattah al-Sisi raised the issue with Israeli prime minister Yair Lapid, who directed his military secretary, "to examine the issue in-depth and to update Egyptian officials".

 1973 Yom Kippur War

 On the 6th of October 1973, Egypt and Syria launched a simultaneous surprise attack on Israel in an attempt to recover lost territories during the Six Day War.
 In retaliation for the previous killings of Egyptians pows in previous wars, Egyptian forces shot dozens of Israeli POW's to death.
-In the upcoming years, remains of Israeli POW's were found on the ruins of the Bar Lev Line.
-Israeli historian Ariel Yitzhak estimated that a 200 Israelis where shot dead by the Egyptians during the war.
+In subsequent years, remains of Israeli POW's were found on the ruins of the Bar Lev Line.
+Israeli historian Ariel Yitzhak estimated that 200 Israelis were shot dead by the Egyptians during the war.
 An Israeli soldier stated that he saw 11 of his fellow soldiers getting shot dead by Egyptian forces.